-data for only 57% of the investments in corporates for consumption and 22% for production), may understate the adverse impact and is not representative for the assets that are in scope of this Statement.
-6. Energy consumption intensity per high impact climate sector Energy consumption in GWh per million EUR of revenue of investee companies, per high impact climate sector Agriculture, Forestry & Fishing: 0.02 Construction:0.00 Electricity, Gas, Steam & Air Conditioning Supply: 0.06 Not applicable No specific actions taken.
-Will be monitored and reviewed in 2023.
+may understate this adverse impact and is not representative for the assets that are in scope of this Statement.
+6. Energy consumption intensity per high impact climate sector Energy consumption in GWh per million EUR of revenue of investee companies, per high impact climate sector Agriculture, Forestry & Fishing: 0.00 Construction: 0.00 Electricity, Gas, Steam & Air Conditioning Supply: 0.04 Manufacturing: 0.09 Mining & Quarrying: 0.05 Agriculture, Forestry & Fishing: 0.02 Construction: 0.00 Electricity, Gas, Steam & Air Conditioning Supply: 0.06 Manufacturing: 1.67 Mining & Quarrying: 0.08 A decrease in these adverse impacts was observed.
+This may be due to changes in strategic asset allocation that may have shifted investments in these sectors and changes in the energy consumption intensity of the companies KTL invested in.
+No specific actions taken.
+Will be monitored and reviewed in 2024.

-Manufacturing: 1.67

-Mining & Quarrying: 0.08

-Real estate: 0.04

-Transportation & Storage: 0.02

-Water supply, Sewerage, Waste management & Remediation: 0.00

-Wholesale & Retail Trade & Repair of Motor Vehicles & Motorcycles: 0.04

-Biodiversity 7.
-Activities negatively affecting biodiversity- sensitive areas Share of investments in investee companies with sites/operations located in or near to biodiversity-sensitive areas where activities of those investee 3.96% Not applicable - Same as indicators 1-3. for

-companies negatively affect those areas Water 8.
-Emissions to water Tonnes of emissions to water generated by investee companies per million EUR invested, expressed as a weighted average 0.04 Not applicable Please note that because of the formula prescribed by the SFDR Regulatory Technical Standards to calculate this indicator, the resulting figure when there is limited data availability (which is the case for this indicator with data for only 8% of the investments in corporates), may understate the adverse impact and is not representative for the assets that are in No specific actions taken.
-Will be monitored and reviewed in 2023.
+Real estate: 0.01 Real estate: 0.04 Transportation & Storage: 0.02 Transportation & Storage: 0.02 Water supply, Sewerage, Waste management & Remediation: 0.00 Water supply, Sewerage, Waste management & Remediation: 0.00 Wholesale & Retail Trade & Repair of Motor Vehicles & Motorcycles: 0.00 Wholesale & Retail Trade & Repair of Motor Vehicles & Motorcycles: 0.04 Biodiversity 7.
+Activities negatively affecting Share of investments in investee companies with sites/operations 3.27% 3.96% This adverse impact was part of the topics that This adverse impact is part of the topics that were considered biodiversity- sensitive areas located in or near to biodiversity-sensitive areas where activities of those investee companies negatively affect those areas were considered in engagements with companies where KTL invested in single lines.
+A decrease in this adverse impact was observed. in engagements with companies where KTL invested in single lines.
+This continues in 2024, and this adverse impact will be monitored and reviewed.
+Water 8.
+Emissions to water Tonnes of emissions to water generated by investee companies per million EUR invested, expressed as a weighted average 0.00 0.04 A decrease in this adverse impact was observed.
+Because of the formula prescribed by the SFDR Regulatory Technical Standards to calculate this indicator, the resulting figure when there is limited data availability (which is the case for this indicator with data for less than 1% of the No specific actions taken.
+Will be monitored and reviewed in 2024.

-scope of this Statement.
+investments in corporates), may understate this adverse impact and is not representative for the assets that are in scope of this Statement.
 Waste 9.
-Hazardous waste and radioactive waste ratio Tonnes of hazardous waste and radioactive waste generated by investee companies per million EUR invested, expressed as a weighted average 9.38 Not applicable - No specific actions taken.
-Will be monitored and reviewed in 2023.
-INDICATORS INDICATORS FOR SOCIAL AND EMPLOYEE, RESPECT FOR HUMAN RIGHTS, ANTI-CORRUPTION AND ANTI-BRIBERY MATTERS Social and employee matters 10.
-Violations of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises Share of investments in investee companies that have been involved in violations of the UNGC principles or OECD Guidelines for Multinational Enterprises 0.72% Not applicable Addressed via exclusions and engagement for single lines investments.
-This is continued in 2023, and the adverse impacts will be monitored and reviewed.
-11. Lack of processes and compliance mechanisms to Share of investments in investee companies without policies to 36.26% Not applicable - No specific actions taken.
-Will be
+Hazardous waste and radioactive waste ratio Tonnes of hazardous waste and radioactive waste generated by investee companies per million EUR invested, expressed as a weighted average 1.53 9.38 A decrease in This adverse impact was observed.
+No specific actions taken.
+Will be monitored and reviewed in 2024.
+INDICATORS MPLOYEE, RESPECT FOR HUMAN R IATTERS IGHTS, ANTI-C CORRUPTION AN ND ANTI-BRIBERY Social and employee matters 10.
+Violations of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Share of investments in investee companies that have been involved in violations of the UNGC principles or OECD Guidelines for Multinational Enterprises 0.30% 0.72% This adverse impact was further controlled via exclusions and engagements for single lines and remained minimal.
+KTL addressed this adverse impact via exclusions and engagement for single lines.
+This continues in 2024.
+Within KTL's core flagship funds, the active fund selection